Fridge: The League of Extraordinary Gentlemen

 - The teamup of Bond, Night, and Drummond can be seen as somewhat parallels of Murray's original League.
 Superficially, they resemble Allan, Mina, and Hyde with their dynamic, with Bond as the established British hero, Night as an influential female member of the group, and Drummond as a very Hyde-like brute.
-Adding to that is Bond and Night's relationship and Drummond's loving defensiveness of Night (albeit in the context of a godfather rather than an attraction).
+Adding to that is Bond and Night's relationship, as well as Drummond's loving defensiveness of Night (albeit in the context of a godfather, rather than an attraction).
 Going even further, Bond also turns out to be a parallel of Griffin, being a stealthy and murderous rapist who betrayed England to another power when he killed Night's father on behalf of the CIA.
 And true to form, the Hyde-like Drummond goes after Bond, although, sadly and unlike Griffin, Bond kills Drummond and gets away with his treachery.

 - The Black Dossier reveals the significance of Dr. No's name- a tip off that there was No Doctor.
 But one thing Moore didn't point out- in the novel, No is killed by being crushed by a pile of guano, an indicator that the Dr. No story was, in fact, a load of crap.